-Notification to Supervisor:
+Notification to Manager:

-Employees are required to give supervisors advance notice before taking a personal day so that adequate job coverage can be arranged during an employee's absence-
+Employees are required to give managers advance notice before taking a personal day so that adequate job coverage can be arranged during an employee's absence.

-If an employee fails to notify the supervisor in a timely fashion of his or her intent to use a personal day, the supervisor may deny the absence as a personal day and the absence may be deemed an unexcused absence for which the employee will not be paid.
+If an employee fails to notify the manager in a timely fashion of their intent to use a personal day, the manager may deny the absence as a personal day and the absence may be deemed an unexcused absence for which the employee will not be paid.